racker/mriya/README.md

 ```

 * Tests<br>
-`[test]` section must be specified in order to run tests.
+For test config `test-config.ini` which name is hardcoded `[test]` section must be specified in order to run tests.
 Be sure to provide credentials to non production instance as test itself is adding and removing records from salesforce Account object.

 * Troubleshooting<br>
 ```AttributeError: ConfigParser instance has no attribute 'read_file'```<br>